The sun was setting, its enormous form blazing a bright orange and filling the sky with light.

 “Oh Ken,” she said, her voice both surprised and exasperated as she knelt down beside him to begin refastening the buttons on his pajamas.
-“What are you doing up?
-Don’t you know how late it is?”
+“Not you, too!
+It’s the middle of the night!”

 Ken did not answer her, instead turning to address his father.

 “Papa, Godzilla’s coming to save us.”